quacksouls/bitwalk/doc/intro.md

    running the online version of the game and ensure that the browser is not behind any other application windows.
 1. _Functional code._ Write functional JavaScript code wherever you can.
-If you are not familiar with JavaScript, you might find this [online book](https://eloquentjavascript.net/) useful to help you learn the language.
+If you are not familiar with JavaScript,
+   [this tutorial](https://quacksouls.github.io/lyf/) explains how to write and run JavaScript programs in Bitburner.
+This
+   [online book](https://eloquentjavascript.net/) teaches you JavaScript in more depth.
 Functional JavaScript, or functional programming, might seem weird at first for anyone who is accustomed to procedural and/or object-oriented programming.
 Various tutorials are available online to help you get started on functional JavaScript.
 See for example
    [this tutorial](https://opensource.com/article/17/6/functional-javascript),